 Few people go to the dentist wishing for their teeth to be removed.

-Most go to the dentist as a result of pain and discomfort they are suffering with their teeth.
+Other than for a checkup, most people go to the dentist as a result of pain and discomfort they are suffering with their teeth.

 Before any diagnosis, an assessment needs to be made.